Safeguards, Co-Benefits & SDGs

 Land and Territories

 • Project developers must prevent negative impacts on land or territorial rights of Indigenous Peoples and local communities, including economic or physical displacement.
-These impacts could include:
+This means avoiding displacement of Indigenous Peoples and local communities first.
+These impacts include:

 • Economic displacement includes loss of land, access to assets, income sources, or means of livelihoods due to project activities.